 - if the insurer has failed to complete the internal review and notify the claimant of the internal review within the required period, as soon as practicable after that due date.

-15. For an application for assessment of whether the injury caused by the motor accident is a minor injury (as defined in section 1.6 of the 2017) for the purposes of the 2017 Act (see Schedule 2, clause 2(e)), the applicant party must produce with the application the evidence that demonstrates the injury status as asserted by them, namely that the claimant has suffered a minor injury or has not suffered a minor injury within the meaning of section 1.6 of the 2017 Act.
+16. For an application for assessment of whether the injury caused by the motor accident is a threshold injury (as defined in section 1.6 of the 2017 Act) for the purposes of the 2017 Act (see Schedule 2, clause 2(e)), the applicant party must produce with the application the evidence that demonstrates the injury status as asserted by them, namely that the claimant has suffered a threshold injury or has not suffered a threshold injury within the meaning of section 1.6 of the 2017 Act.

-16. A party must lodge medical evidence in support qualified by a treating health practitioner or a practitioner authorised by the Motor Accident Guidelines to give evidence in the proceedings (this includes holding a general or specialist registration with the Australian Health Practitioner Regulation Agency).
-Otherwise, the medical evidence will be inadmissible under section 7.52 of the 2017 Act.
+17. A party must lodge medical evidence in support qualified by a treating health practitioner or a practitioner authorised by the Motor Accident Guidelines to give evidence in the proceedings (this includes holding a general or specialist registration with the Australian Health Practitioner Regulation Agency).
+Otherwise, the medical evidence will be inadmissible under section 7.52 of the 2017 Act

 Workers Compensation Division

 20. A dispute for lump sum compensation cannot be referred for determination by the Commission unless the person on whom the claim is made:

 (b) makes an offer of settlement and one month has elapsed since the offer was made, or

 (c) fails to determine the claim when required (s 289(3) of the 1998 Act).

 21. Where the medical assessment concerns a threshold dispute in accordance with section 313 of the 1998 Act, Procedural Direction WC4 – Work Injury Damages sets out additional relevant procedures.